romainrg/codeigniter-ratchet-websocket/README.md

 $config['ratchet_websocket'] = array(
     'host' => '0.0.0.0',    // Default host
-    'port' => 8282,         // Default port (be carrefull to set unused server port) 'verbose' => true       // Better to se as false in production );
+    'port' => 8282,         // Default port (be carrefull to set unused server port) 'auth' => true,         // If authentication is mandatory 'debug' => true         // Better to set as false in Production );
 ```
 ### :arrow_right: Step 3 : Loading the library